Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A battery can store solar energy when rates are lower and use it during peak hours when rates are higher.
 The money you save bypassing the grid will add up to daily savings, which results in long-term savings.

 Solar batteries come equipped with management software to monitor your solar system’s energy usage.
 This software syncs with a mobile app, providing real-time updates on energy usage patterns.
-Adjusting the battery to charge or discharge based on energy rates is simple with a Powerwall 2 or an Enphase IQ Battery 5P.
+Adjusting the battery to charge or discharge based on energy rates is simple with a Powerwall 3 or an Enphase IQ Battery 5P.

 Environmental Impact:

 Adding a battery to your solar setup benefits the environment.
 Like, a lot.
-Grid electricity is generated from fossil fuels, which release greenhouse gases, which is why the sun is so intense in Sydney – fossil fuel pollution is the reason you have to wear so much sunscreen in Australia.
+Grid electricity is generated from fossil fuels, which release greenhouse gases, which is why the sun is so intense in Sydney – fossil fuel pollution is the reason you need to wear so much sunscreen in Australia.

 By relying more on your own clean energy, you significantly decrease the need for the grid, fossil fuels, and all those nasty emissions.
 It cuts your carbon footprint.
 How much, exactly, depends on factors such as your solar system’s size, battery capacity, and energy usage patterns.